AmanGarg0303/next-movies/README.md

 The postgres and redis database are Containerized using docker.

+We are using zod to check the addMovie schema.

 The movies are cached to reduce the response time.
 Whenever a new movie is added then the cache is cleared.

 .env includes: